John Butler (Ranger): Pre-American Revolution years

-After the war Butler returned to the Mohawk Valley in New York.
+After the war, Butler returned to the Mohawk Valley in New York.
 He acquired more land, building an estate of 26,000 acre at Butlersbury near the major Mohawk village of Caughnawaga.
-He was second only to Sir William Johnson, British Superintendent of Indian Affairs, as a wealthy frontier land owner, and worked under Johnson for the British Indian Department.
+He was second only to Sir William Johnson, British Superintendent of Indian Affairs, as a wealthy frontier landowner, and worked under Johnson for the British Indian Department.
 In 1772, Butler was appointed a judge in the Tryon County court and was commissioned Lieutenant Colonel of Guy Johnson's regiment of Tryon County militia.
 Butler was elected as one of the two members representing Tryon County in the New York assembly.